 - L: The Length field indicates the length of the corresponding MAC SDU in bytes.
 There is one L field per MAC subheader except for SL-SCH subheader and subheaders corresponding to the fixed-sized MAC CE or padding.
 The size of the L field is indicated by the F field;

 - F: The Format field indicates the size of the Length field.
 There is one F field per MAC subheader except for SL-SCH subheader and subheaders corresponding to the fixed-sized MAC CE or padding.
 The size of the F field is 1 bit.
 The value 0 indicates 8 bits of the Length field.
-The value 1 indicates 16 bits of the Length field;
+The value 1 indicates 16 bits of the Length field.
+If the size of the MAC SDU is less than 256 bytes, the value of the F field is set to 0, otherwise it is set to 1;

 - R: Reserved bit, set to 0.